 Each non-employee director is currently entitled to receive an annual cash retainer of \$30,000, payable in quarterly installments, an option to acquire 50,000 shares of the Company's common stock upon initial appointment to the Board and an option to acquire 30,000 shares each year thereafter on the date of the Company's annual meeting of stockholders.
 Each committee's chairman receives an additional annual cash retainer of \$7,500, payable in quarterly installments.
-The members of the Compensation Committee also receive an additional annual cash retainer of \$15,000, payable in quarterly installments, and members of the Audit Committee receive an additional annual cash retainer of \$15,000, payable in quarterly installments.
-The chairman of the Audit Committee is entitled to receive an option to acquire 15,000 shares of the Company's common stock each year on the date of the Company annual cash retainer of \$10,000, payable in quarterly installments, and an option to acquire 15,000 shares of the Company's common stock each year on the date of the Company's annual meeting of stockholders.
+The members of the Compensation Committee also receive an additional annual cash retainer of \$7,500, payable in quarterly installments, and members of the Audit Committee receive an additional annual cash retainer of \$15,000, payable in quarterly installments, and members of the Audit Committee receive an option to acquire 15,000 shares of the Company's common stock each year on the date of the Company's annual meeting of stockholders.
+The Lead Independent Director is entitled to receive an additional annual cash retainer of \$10,000, payable in quarterly installments, and an option to acquire 15,000 shares of the Company's common stock each year on the date of the Company's annual meeting of stockholders.
+The Lead Independent Director is entitled to receive an additional annual cash retainer of \$10,000, payable in quarterly installments, and an option to acquire 15,000 shares of the Company's common stock each year on the date of the Company's annual meeting of stockholders.
+The Lead Independent Director is entitled to receive an additional annual cash retainer of \$10,000, payable in quarterly installments, and an option to acquire 15,000 shares of the Company's common stock each year on the date of the Company's annual meeting of stockholders.

-The following table sets forth information with respect to compensation of non-employee directors of the Company earned for fiscal 2023.
+The following table sets forth information with respect to compensation of non-employee directors of the Company earned for fiscal2023.